 As far as travel lenses go, I recommend a versatile zoom, a wide angle, and a small pancake lens that’s good in low light.

 *Also I want to make a note here, if you’re on a budget, a lot of these cameras come with a starter, or “kit” lens.
 That lens is good for beginners, but having used one myself if you can afford a better lens to upgrade I recommend doing so.
 Their quality is generally not the best, so I haven’t included them on any of the lists here, with the exception of the Sony full frame camera for travel size convenience.

 Micro Four Thirds Cameras

-- Olympus OM-D E-M10 Mark III – 16MP – Next size up for Olympus.
-Screen tilts up & down.
+- Olympus OM-D E-M10 Mark IV – 20MP – A great entry-level model.
+Screen flips around & down.

-- Olympus OM-D E-M1 Mark II – 20MP – Top of the line for Olympus.
+- Olympus OM-D E-M1 Mark III – 20MP – Top of the line for Olympus with 7 stops of image stabilization in body!
+The best in any mirrorless camera!
 If you want all the bells & whistles this is it!
-It’s got a cool high resolution shot mode that will give you a 50MP image!
+It’s a little heavier and larger than the cameras above, but not by too much.

 Best travel lenses for Panasonic & Olympus M4/3 cameras:

 *Just as a note, I put the Full Frame Equivalent focal lengths and aperture values in parentheses.
 Their base numbers are different because of the different sensor sizes(crop factor).
 The full frame equivalent values are there so it’s understood exactly what focal length it would be across different systems-that way everyone understands each other 🙂